A guide to what is motorhome insurance?

 | Standard European | 30 days | Often only third party level abroad, not full comprehensive.
 Check the small print carefully. |

 | Extended European | 60 to 90 days | May be per trip or aggregate over the year.
-A 60-day policy with a 30-day per-trip limit would not cover a 45-day France itinerary. |
+A 60-day policy with a 30-day per-trip limit wouldn’t cover a 45-day France itinerary. |

 | Full European (specialist) | 180 to 365 days | Breakdown cover is often sold separately even on specialist policies.
 Confirm whether European breakdown recovery is included or a paid add-on. |

 This distinction matters more for motorhomes than almost any other vehicle type.
 A car depreciates over time.
 A well-maintained classic campervan or American RV can hold or increase in value.
-If your policy settles on market value at the time of a write-off, you may receive considerably less than you paid or than it would cost to replace.

 Agreed value means the insurer and policyholder agree the vehicle’s value at the start of the policy.
 In the event of a total loss, that figure is paid out without deduction.
-For motorhomes above £40,000, or any vehicle with specialist conversion work, agreed value is worth requesting at the quote stage even if it costs slightly more in premium.

-📋 Quick Facts: Motorhome Insurance at a Glance
+📋 Quick facts: motorhome insurance at a glance

-Legal Basis
+Legal basis

 Road Traffic Act 1988, s.143.
 Minimum cover: third party.
 Penalty for no cover: 6 points, unlimited fine, possible seizure.